mgupta701/CalCOFI-internship/parallax/Markdown/draft3_CCE.md

 <br />
 <br />

-<font size="+1"> Keep scrolling to learn about an important physical characteristic of the CCE. </font>
+<font size="+1"> Scroll down to learn more about this important physical characteristic of the CCE. </font>